dynamofoundation/docker-node/README.md

 # Dev status

 * Full node works.
-* Web wallet is not currently functional and is being worked on.
+* Web wallet appears to be working but needs more testing.
 * This README needs much more detail but this is a mimimum needed to get running.